 “Ban the Box” has become a popular term across the United States, and one you should familiarize yourself with before filling your next open position.
+What does “Ban the Box” mean?
 Also known as “Fair Chance” or “Fair Opportunity” laws, the phrase refers to a movement to reinstate individuals with prior criminal convictions into the workforce by tabling questions about criminal history until after the individual has been given consideration for the position.
-Many states, counties, and municipalities have enacted legislation to “ban the box,” in the hope that removing the check mark box or question about criminal history from the application process, will ensure that companies focus on the qualifications of the individual in question, instead of screening out all applicants with prior convictions.
+Many states, counties, and municipalities have enacted “Ban the Box” legislation in the hope that removing the check mark box or question about criminal history from the application process, will ensure that companies focus on the qualifications of the individual in question, instead of screening out all applicants with prior convictions.

 States that have enacted legislation that “bans the box” for private employers may also have additional restrictions or requirements that must be met when considering criminal records during the hiring process.
 New York, for example, requires that a private employer who is denying an individual employment due to a conviction must show an individualized assessment of how the conviction affects the applicant’s ability to perform the job.

 Legislation surrounding this issue is complex, but PSI offers our clients access to the Federal and State HR Helpdesk, written by industry attorneys, with information on a large variety of legal compliance issues related to Human Resources and employment screening.
 This tool is accessed through your PSI organizational login and is available to our clients at no additional cost.
 As always, PSI recommends consulting with an employment attorney to ensure your company’s background screening policies and procedures are compliant with state and federal laws.